Astrophysics

 Education

-Researchers of the department are involved in the Bachelor's and Master's courses in several programmes at the Faculty of Science.
+Researchers of the department are involved in the Bachelor's Physics and Astronomy and several courses in other programmes at the Faculty of Science.

 PhD